As we already have a Sun calculator - Sunrise and sunset calculator I thought about the one for the Moon.

 The gap between the full moon and the third quarter is called Waning Gibbous.

-The gap between the third quarter and the new moon called Waning Crescent.
+The gap between the third quarter and the new moon is called Waning Crescent.